 This workflow is perfect for getting started with a new data collection project that involves collecting point, line, or polygon features.
 If you want to set up more advanced workflows, such as inspections with tables and related records, you’ll need to use ArcGIS Pro.
 See Inspect Hydrants for a step-by-step tutorial.

 Let’s explore how to create a map with Field Maps.

 You lead the Park Infrastructure Team for your town and are launching an asset inventory project.
 You need to quickly create a map that your team can use to collect information, such as park amenities, paths, and boundaries.
-You’ll use the ArcGIS Field Maps web app to create the map and layers needed for your project.
+You’ll use Field Maps Designer to create the map and layers needed for your project.

-Use the Field Maps web app to create the map and layers required for your project.
+Use Field Maps Designer to create the map and layers required for your project.